rlivingsus/misc/AllBooks.md

 - Lindbergh, Anne Morrow: Gift from the Sea
 - Lipman, Joanne: That's What She Said
 - Lippman, Laura: Tess Monaghan Series (15?)
 1) Baltimore Blues
-- Liu, Cixin: Remembrance of Earth's Past series 0) Ball Lightning, ~~1) The Three-Body Problem~~, 2) The Dark Forest, 3) Death's End, 4) Redemption of Time; To Hold up the Sky; Supernova ERA
+- Liu, Cixin: Remembrance of Earth's Past series 0) Ball Lightning, ~~1) The Three-Body Problem, 2) The Dark Forest, 3) Death's End~~, 4) Redemption of Time (someone else wrote this); To Hold up the Sky; Supernova ERA
 - Liu, Ken: Dandelion Dynasty: The Armies of Those I Love; Invisible Planets
 - Liu, Simu: We were Dreamers
 - Livingston, Jessica: Founders at Work